The Most Common Causes of Truck Accidents

 These behemoth trucks are inherently dangerous due to a number of contributing factors.
 These factors include their sheer size, the inability to see around them, and their weight.
 Did you know that commercial motor vehicles (CMVs) can weigh as much as 40 tons?
 That’s 80,000 pounds of vehicle weight.
 In a collision, most passenger cars don’t stand a chance against that size and girth.

-The extreme weight of a semi, 18-wheeler, or other commercial vehicle can lead to cataclysmic damage.
+The extreme weight of a semi, 18-wheeler, or another commercial vehicle can lead to cataclysmic damage.
 A commercial truck accident involving cars or pedestrians can cause extensive damage and death.
 Physical damage, destruction of property, and loss of life might occur as the result of a collision with a CMV.

 Truckers have significantly larger blind spots than passenger vehicles and SUVs.
 When a car is caught in the blind spot of one of these CMVs, they simply cannot be seen.
 There are three major blind spots on most 18 wheelers.